Skip to Content

 Batch Execution

-For assignments with multiple test cases, the platform executes all test cases in a single batch request, providing a comprehensive results summary that shows which tests passed and which failed.
+For blocks with multiple test cases, the platform executes all test cases in a single batch request, providing a comprehensive results summary that shows which tests passed and which failed.